 Be careful.
 And here are some tips:

-- Do not view this like a credit card breach.
-When your cards are stolen the company has insurance to make you whole.
-This is not the same, if someone steals your identity and opens credit accounts, loans or other accounts using your info, it can take YEARS to clean that up.
+- Do not view this as a credit card breach.
+When your cards are stolen, the company has insurance to make you whole.
+This is not the same; if someone steals your identity and opens credit accounts, loans, or other accounts using your info, it can take YEARS to clean that up.

 Stay vigilant.
 Stay Alert.
 Stay Safe.